gb2392/SoundRecorder/README.md

 ## Current State

-* STM32 microcontroller is successfully transmitting data via serial port using interrupt driven software.
+* STM32 microcontroller is successfully transmitting data via serial peripheral (USART) using interrupt driven software.
 * STM32 microcontroller has a successful implementation of a 1 ms time base, using the SysTick hardware and corresponding handler.
 * Raspberry Pi has a roughed-in implementation of software which can listen for incoming data on the serial interface and write it to file.
 There are issues here.